spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/executing-tests/test-the-glue-backend-api.md

 template: howto-guide-template
 ---

 This document describes how to set up and run Glue Backend API end-to-end (E2E) tests using the `ModuleBackendApi` module example and the `Pyz` project namespace.
-Adjust the names according to your project namespaces and modules.
+Adjust the module name according to your requirements.

 ## Prerequisites